Rock and Roll Hall of Fame

-Rock and Roll Hall of Fame Foundation
+Foundation

-The RRHOF Foundation was established in 1983 by Ahmet Ertegun, who assembled a team that included publisher of Rolling Stone magazine Jann S. Wenner, record executives Seymour Stein, Bob Krasnow, and Noreen Woods, and attorneys Allen Grubman and Suzan Evans.
+The RRHOF Foundation was established in 1983 by Ahmet Ertegun, who assembled a team that included publisher of Rolling Stone magazine Jann Wenner, record executives Seymour Stein, Bob Krasnow, and Noreen Woods, and attorneys Allen Grubman and Suzan Evans.

 The Foundation began inducting artists in 1986, but the Hall of Fame still had no home.
-The search committee considered several cities, including Philadelphia (home of rock pioneer Bill Haley and American Bandstand), Memphis (home of Sun Studios and Stax Records), Detroit (home of Motown Records), Cincinnati (home of King Records), New York City, and Cleveland.
+The search committee considered several cities, including Philadelphia (home to rock pioneer Bill Haley and American Bandstand); Memphis, Tennessee (home of Sun Studios and Stax Records); Detroit (home of Motown Records); Cincinnati, Ohio (home of King Records); New York City; and Cleveland.

-Cleveland lobbied for the museum, with civic leaders in Cleveland pledging $65 million in public money to fund the construction, and citing that WJW disc jockey Alan Freed both coined the term "rock and roll" and heavily promoted the new genre—and that Cleveland was the location of Freed's Moondog Coronation Ball, often credited as the first major rock and roll concert.
+Cleveland lobbied for the museum, with civic leaders in Cleveland pledging $65 million in public money to fund the construction, and citing that WJW disc jockey Alan Freed both coined the term "rock and roll" and heavily promoted the new genre, and that Cleveland was the location of Freed's Moondog Coronation Ball, which is often credited as the first major rock and roll concert.
 Freed was also a member of the hall of fame's inaugural class of inductees in 1986.
-In addition, Cleveland cited radio station WMMS, which played a key role in breaking several major acts in the U.S. during the 1970s and 1980s, including David Bowie, who began his first U.S. tour in the city, Bruce Springsteen, Roxy Music, and Rush among many others.
+In addition, Cleveland cited radio station WMMS, which played a key role in breaking several major acts in the U.S. during the 1970s and 1980s, including David Bowie, who began his first U.S. tour in the city, Bruce Springsteen, Roxy Music, and Rush, among many others.

-Cleveland business leaders and media companies organized a petition demonstrating the city's support that was signed by 600,000 Northeast Ohio residents, and Cleveland ranked first in a 1986 USA Today poll asking where the Hall of Fame should be located.
-On May 5, 1986, the Hall of Fame Foundation chose Cleveland as the permanent home of the Rock and Roll Hall of Fame and Museum.
-Cleveland may also have been chosen as the organization's site because the city offered the best financial package.
-As The Plain Dealer music critic Michael Norman noted, "It was $65 million...
-Cleveland wanted it here and put up the money."

 During early discussions on where to build the Hall of Fame and Museum, the Foundation's board considered a site along the Cuyahoga River in downtown Cleveland.
 Ultimately, the chosen location was along East Ninth Street in downtown by Lake Erie, east of Cleveland Stadium.
 At one point in the planning phase, when a financing gap existed, planners proposed locating the Rock Hall in the then-vacant May Company Building but finally decided to commission architect I. M. Pei to design a new building.
-Initial CEO Dr. Larry R. Thompson facilitated I. M. Pei in designs for the site.
+Initial CEO Larry R. Thompson facilitated I. M. Pei in designs for the site.
 Pei came up with the idea of a tower with a glass pyramid protruding from it.
 Pei initially planned the tower to be 200 ft high, but was forced to reduce it to 162 ft due to the structure's proximity to Burke Lakefront Airport.
 The building's base is approximately 150,000 sqft.